-We plan an exciting and challenging curriculum based on our observation of children's needs, interests, and stages of development across the seven areas of learning to enable the children to achieve the early learning goals.
+We plan an exciting and challenging curriculum based on our observation of children's needs, interests, identified next steps and stages of development across the seven areas of learning to enable the children to achieve the early learning goals.

 All the seven areas of learning and development are important and inter-connected.